The Rainbow After The Storm

 In 2018, according to a Gallup Economy and Personal Finance Poll, the lack of knowledge and prohibitive management fees were two key reasons why many are deterred from the stock market.
 According to the same poll, only 37% of adults aged 35 and below owned any stocks.
 Conversely, the poll reminded us that a huge potential addressable audience of 63% of the population exists and is waiting for wealth managers to engage.

 However, with Robo-advisors, this will no longer be the case.
 The lower barriers of entry and automation of portfolio management have democratized the investment arena for all.
-With easier access to investment opportunities, everyone is now able to participate in the game of wealth via institutional bonds, emerging market equities, and even exotic rare minerals ETFs.
+With more accessible access to investment opportunities, everyone can now participate in the game of wealth via institutional bonds, emerging market equities, and even exotic rare minerals ETFs.

 New Wave of Emerging Investors